ptoche/piketty/slidify/index.md

     devtools::install_github(c("slidify", "slidifyLibraries", "rCharts"),
         "ramnathv", ref = "dev")

 In addition, I often use the following packages: `ggplot2`, `scales`, `reshape2`, `plyr` (author: Hadley Wickham).
 I am also using packages `grid` and `png` to insert images and control their size.
+See the source code for a full list of packages used.
 Make sure these packages are installed in your `R` system, e.g. run this for each package:

     install.packages("ggplot2")